open-telemetry/opentelemetry.io/content/en/blog/2024/otel-operator-q-and-a/index.md

 If there is a lag, it's minimal, as maintainers try to keep these up to date for each release cycle.
-Keep in mind that there are breaking changes in some semconvs and the team is trying to avoid breaking users' code.
+Keep in mind that there are breaking changes in some semantic conventions and the team is trying to avoid breaking users' code.
 More info [here](https://cloud-native.slack.com/archives/C033BJ8BASU/p1713894678225579).

 ## Final Thoughts